wp-plugins/wp-google-fonts/readme.txt

 Right now, the Google Directory has over 390 great fonts, and the selection is steadily growing.
 As new fonts are added, we will release updates to the plugin quickly so you can start using new fonts as they become available.
 It truly is an exciting time to be creating websites, and I hope this plugin helps you create some great stuff. - Adrian3

 == Changelog ==
+Version 2.7
+- Updated plugin to include 119 new font additions from Google.
+As always, email me if you run into any issues with any specific fonts or font weights.

 Version 2.6
 - Added another 141 fonts to keep up with Google.
 I can't test every font individually, so if for some reason you encounter an error please contact me and I will release an update.